Server data from the Official MCP Registry

 projectId (optional): Project ID (defaults to "default-project")description: Overall project descriptionmodules: Array of module objects with:

-name: Module namedescription: Brief description of the moduleinputs (optional): What this module requires to workoutputs (optional): What this module produces or generatesdataFlow (optional): Object describing data flow between modules:
+name: Module namedescription: Brief description of the moduleinputs (optional): What this module requires to workoutputs (optional): What this module produces or generatesdataFlow (optional): Object describing data flow between modules (omit to keep existing):

 Retrieves the overall architecture of the project.